-Jam of good and simple feijoa, but before talking about the benefits of this extraordinary jam, I would like to tell you a couple of things I found online while researching.
-The feijoa is an evergreen shrub of the Myrtaceae family.
-Originally from Brazil, Argentina, and some areas of Colombia.
-Although it is a semi-tropical plant, it withstands low temperatures down to 10°F.
+Jam of good and simple feijoa, but before talking about the benefits of this extraordinary preserve, I would like to tell you a couple of things I found online while researching.
+Feijoa is an evergreen shrub of the Myrtaceae family.
+Originating from Brazil, Argentina, and some areas of Colombia.
+Although it is a plant of semitropical origin, it can withstand even low temperatures down to 10°F.

-The feijoa is rich in iodine, both the fruit and the leaves; the dried ones are excellent for infusions and herbal teas.
-But it is the seeds of these fruits that have important antibacterial and antioxidant properties for the rest of the fruit.
-Even the flowers are edible, thanks to their sweet and crunchy taste, ideal for salads.
-Now let’s make the good and simple feijoa jam!
+Feijoa is rich in iodine; both the fruit and the leaves, dried, are excellent for infusions and teas.
+However, it is the seeds of these fruits that have important antibacterial and antioxidant properties for the rest of the fruit.
+Even the flowers are edible; for their sweet and crunchy taste, they are ideal for salads.
+Now let’s prepare the good and simple feijoa jam!

 - Difficulty: Very Easy